OpenReqEU/analytics-backend/README.md

 It is also exposed a web interface available [here] (http://217.172.12.199:10601/openReq/interactive-visualization/).

 [You can use model id 1 to test the API]

+Free use of this software is granted under the terms of the EPL version 2 (EPL2.0)